ghoomfrog/silili/README.md

 - *lupu* is a hand-to-head salute.
 - *nim* is pointing to the face and doing a twirling gesture.
 - *kinti* is a backward hand in front of the chest, holding an invisible ball, clenching and unclenching.
-- *si* is a "talking" hand gesture, not near the mouth.
+- *si* is a sideways "talking" hand gesture, not near the mouth.
 - *siw* is a downward flat hand with side-pointing fingers, in front of the forehead.
 - *kulu* is a hand near the ear, pointing up with the index.
 - *tuku* is an upward finger-rubbing gesture.